 That’s the approach we’re taking with our surveys — we want to keep a constant, steady flow of data coming in as we learn what’s working, in our industry and beyond.
 That is why we are launching our new Freeman Event Research report, providing not just data points, but actionable insights that you can use to take the guesswork out of making the right event decisions.

 This paid report is fueled by our months of research, but presenting fresh, comprehensive data from September 2020.
-It covers sentiment across the event ecosystem, giving you a multi-faceted perspective of sentiment, timing, successes, and what is coming after the election, as a vaccine rolls out, and as the calendar turns to 2021.
+It covers sentiment across the event ecosystem, giving you a multi-faceted perspective of sentiment, timing, successes, and what is coming.

 We want to help you be prepared for what’s next in our changing industry.
 Our data, combined with deep insights from our strategy team, is a great place to find the information you need to get started on a strategy that will set you up for success, now and in the future.